 With APIs, programmers can leverage the development by implementing the software that was already developed by other people.
 This way a programmer can fully focus on the core values of his app.

 API is an ultimate way of connecting programs and services.
-In the past, to produce a functional piece of code, an ecommerce platform for example, you would need to have a separate team for each of the features that a platform should have.
+In the past, to produce a functional piece of code, an e-commerce platform, for example, you would need to have a separate team for each of the features that a platform should have.
 You would need to get a team that builds a whole shopping UI, another team that makes your platform connected with the payment systems and so on.
-This would of course result in high costs.
+This would, of course, result in high costs.
 Even though the structuring of the process remains the same today, the productivity of your software developers is increasing with the growing availability of diverse APIs.
-Today your main concern is to build a your program and connect to it the missing components via APIs.
+Today your main concern is to build your program and connect to it the missing components via APIs.

 Another amazing thing about APIs is that they make a lot of great enhancements and features easily accessible.

 You may actually not be aware – but you are benefiting from an API at this very moment.
 As you are reading this article in your browser, the browser gets the symbols through an API, and this way it can display you this great article.
 Benefiting most of the APIs is of course not often so simple, often it takes the time to understand the API and then to implement the client.

 To illustrate the main advantages of an API, let’s look at a process that all of us can easily imagine – building a house.
 How would you build a house?
 Well, probably you would start with a master plan, land purchase and then you would head to the store to grab some materials.
 Same way you would start developing a software, you begin with specification/task description, then get some infrastructure and start with the development.